pittar/ansible-ocp-azure/README.md

   cp vars.yml.example vars.yml
   ```
  7. Fill out required variables below.
+ 8. Due to bug https://github.com/ansible/ansible/issues/40332 if the ansible control host used to deploy from has LANG set to something other than `en` then you must  `unset LANG`

 ## Required Variables
 Most defaults are specified in `role/azure/defaults/main.yml`,  Sensitive information is left out and should be entered in `vars.yml`.
 Below are required variables that should be filled in before deploying.

  - **location**:  - Azure location for deployment ex. `eastus`
  - **rg**:  - Azure Resource Group ex. `test-rg`
+ - **rg_label**: - Azure Resource Group, same as rg typically
+ - **registry_service_account_user**: Registry user for registry.redhat.io, create service account at https://access.redhat.com/terms-based-registry/
+ - **registry_service_account_token**: Token for registry.redhat.io, obtain from service account from previous variable
  - **admin_user**: - SSH user that will be created on each VM ex. `cloud-user`
  - **admin_pubkey**: - Copy paste the Public SSH key that will be added to authorized_keys on each VM ex.
  `ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAAB`